-$$Threshold = \frac{2\% Average\ Price 8760}{Constrained\ Hours}$$ the average price in the Real-Time Market in the Constrained Area over the past 12 months, adjusted for fuel price changes, and adjusted for Out-of-Merit Generation dispatch as feasible and appropriate; and

-Average Price =

-Constrained Hours = the total number of minutes over the prior 12 months, converted to hours (retaining fractions of hours), in which the real-time Shadow Price has been greater than \$0.04/MWh, indicating an active constraint, on any interface or facility leading into the Constrained Area in which the Generator is located.
+$$Threshold = \frac{2\% Average \ Price 8760}{Constrained \ Hours}$$ over the past 12 months, adjusted for fuel price changes, and adjusted for Out-of-Merit Generation dispatch as feasible and appropriate; and hours (retaining fractions of hours), in which the real-time Shadow Price has been greater than \$0.04/MWh, indicating an active constraint, on any interface or facility leading into the Constrained Area in which the Generator is located.
 For the In-City area, "Constrained Hours" shall also include the number of minutes that a Storm Watch is in effect.
 Determination of the number of Constrained Hours shall be subject to adjustment by the ISO to account for significant changes in system conditions.